-The terrain and environment details were far too large, orders-of-magnitude larger than the other assets.
-I pulled in a sample character model to use as a baseline and the gravel on the ground were the size of the model’s.
+The terrain and environment details were far too large–orders-of-magnitude larger than the other assets.
+I pulled in a sample character model to use as a baseline and the pieces of gravel on the ground were the size of the model.

 At this point you might think “…just scale everything up…” and I considered it.
 However, I noticed when I took my camera and lights down to more realistic (and usable) sizes, the textures were rough.
-What were photorealistic assets were muddy and cartoonish when scaled to 100x size.
-Just blowing things up to match wasn’t going to cut it.
+What were photorealistic assets were muddy and cartoonish when scaled to 100x size (as you can see in the poster image).